evanx/rquery/README.md

 <img src="http://evanx.github.io/images/rquery/rquery-routes.png">

+where the following "help" is available:
+- http://demo.ibhala.com/rquery/routes - shows all the "routes"
+- http://demo.ibhala.com/rquery/help - renders this `README.md`

 The demo has no authentication but choose a "keyspace" e.g. your username.

 Note that keys are expired after an idle duration of 3 minutes.